Yup. If you thought you pay tax based on what your CTC is, then you wouldn’t be the only one, but you’d be kind of wrong.

 In addition, if you pay rent for the house you live in and also have HRA in your salary, then the minimum of following 3 is reduced from your salary:

-These numbers add up and your taxable salary may be significantly less than your CTC.
+These numbers add up and your gross taxable salary may be significantly less than your CTC.

 TIP: make sure you know your taxable income before you start planning to save taxes.
 It may just happen that you don’t even need to make tax saving investments.